RainRahni/post-office-back/README.md

 ## Testing

 Unit tests are located in the `PostOfficeTests` project.
+Project uses Xunit.